cannable/tclmpc/README.md

 * s - seconds, "fractions allowed"

-Seek forward or backward the passed number of seconds in the current song.
-The argument, s, must be a double and can be negative (to seek backwards).
+Seek forward or backward in the current song.
+This follows the rules of MPD's

-#### mpd seekTo {s}

-Arguments:

-* p - position, "fractions allowed"

-Same as seek, except seekTo seeks to an absolute position in the current song (seek changes the position relatively, based on the current position).
+seekcur: you can seek to an absolute or relative position by changing what you pass as 's'.
+To seek to an absolute position, pass a straight double or int.
+To seek to a relative position, prefix your double/int with a plus ("-") or minus ("-") sign.

 ### Options